 I’ve had lots of great experiences walking our dog on the street and letting him play in the dog park.
 I’ve also had my share of really dumb interactions with both people who own dogs and those who don’t.
 Not only dogs, but their owners can be whack jobs too, so it’s important to be cautious when you are out of your abode with your pooch.

 Indeed, Luca was like a therapy dog to some strangers.
 People would become smitten and kinder as they reached down to pet him saying all sorts of endearing things: “you’re such a gooood boy,” “look at you, you’re so beautiful!” etc. After petting him, they looked more relaxed and left with a huge grin on their faces.
-I had difficulty with children who ran at full gallop towards him wanting desperately to pet him.
+On the other hand, I had difficulty with children who ran at full gallop towards him wanting desperately to pet him.
 In these cases, I acted as a shield between the child and Luca.
 But I did wonder where the parents were.
 The with-it parents would encourage the child to ask me first if they could pet Luca, but other parents were either distracted or didn’t realize that dogs can be scared and that when they get scared might respond aggressively.
 When I politely interceded, the parents would give me this look as if Luca was a monster.

-Our dog has also nipped at other dogs and people and this has been a disconcerting (i.e., resource intensive) experience for us.
+Our dog has also bit other dogs and people and this has been a disconcerting (i.e., resource intensive) experience for us.
 For example, once a yappy pug was taking nips at Luca and I guess he got tired of it and bit him back.
 The owner, who I imagine was pretty new to dog ownership, thought that our dog was unnecessarily aggressive, and wanted to call the police, then worried if he had all the appropriate shots, etc..
 Another time, I was sitting on a bench in front of a bakery, with my head down, hand on leash, texting on my phone, and not paying attention to the people who were walking by, while my wife went inside.
 Suddenly Luca leapt, barked, and attempted to bite a person who was coming close to me, while I doubled down on my grip on his leash.
 He was protecting me while I was distracted.

 People are not the only unpredictable creatures.
 Many dogs were also crazy.
 On several occasions while I was minding my own business and walking Luca, I’ve had dogs unexpectedly run at full speed across a vehicular laden street to attack my dog.
 I’ve had dogs jump off a porch, run across a front lawn, and attempt to hop off an embankment to attack Luca.
 All this while dog owners are distracted or didn’t give a darn.
 Dog parks and dog runs can be especially difficult places to negotiate.
 For the most part we had great experiences with our dog and the ones that roam the dog parks.
 He went there, played nice with others, and then we left.
 However once I took him there at midday when initially there was only another person, both of our dogs, and me.
 The individual and I struck up a pleasant conversation while we were sitting on the bench while our dogs played nicely.
 Then, all of a sudden she picked up her dog, and held it close to her body.
 I wondered what was going on.
-I quickly turned my head in the direction that she was staring, and in one split second, two mastiffs and their owner, just entered the park within seconds one of them had his jaw firmly clenched on our dog’s ear, with another circling and barking ready for the kill.
+I quickly turned my head in the direction where she was staring, and in one split second, two mastiffs and their owner, just entered the park within seconds one of them had his jaw firmly clenched on our dog’s ear, with another circling and barking ready for the kill.
 With my dog yelping, I leapt to my feet, started yelling profanities at the dog and owner who was dressed in camo fatigues.
-Almost immediately, I started kicking the circling dog in the ribs, and the one that had Luca’s ear.
+Almost immediately, I started kicking the circling dog in the ribs, including the one that had Luca’s ear.
 Meanwhile a crowd was forming around the dog park, equally shouting profanities at the dog owner, while he was unsuccessfully attempting to pry the mouth of his dog off Luca’s ear.
 I was worried that if I pulled my dog I might either have a part of my body ripped off or my dog’s ear too.
 Within five minutes, the incident was over and I quickly left with Luca with a large gash in his ear.
 To this day, this incident frequently replays itself in my head, and I suspect that Luca did too.

 In general, having a dog in an apartment can be challenging.
 It’s not the occasional barking, but using the elevator and the closer contact with residents may put you and your dog in uncomfortable situations.
 Due to “building rules,” we were only allowed to use the freight elevator to bring our dog up and down.
 In the meantime, one of the three elevators in the building was continuously broken, and many of the residents were not so understanding of the situation.
 At other times, when people thought we did not know the rules but were told by the doorman that we could use the non-freight elevator or the freight elevator was broken, some residents would get upset with us and remind us about the rules.
 Alternatively and occasionally there was an aggressive dog that someone had on the elevator at the same time we had ours who attempted to bite him.
 Likewise it was a real pain or embarrassing when our dog peed in the foyer, or suffered from diarrhea which happened every three months because he ate all manner of discarded detritus on the sidewalk if we weren’t careful, and we had to take him out at least six times a day including at 3 am.